Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 "We are returning victorious," said a farmer from Ludhiana.

-Preparations to welcome farmers have been made at different toll plazas and other places along the national highways.
+Preparations to welcome farmers were made at different toll plazas and other places along the national highways.

 A large convoy of tractor trolleys started returning to Punjab and Haryana in the morning after performing 'ardas' (prayer) at the Singhu border.

-Farmers headed homes after the suspension of the one-year-long agitation against the Centre's three farm laws.
+Farmers headed home after the suspension of the one-year-long agitation against the Centre's three farm laws.

-Tractors, decorated with flowers and colourful lights and sporting national flag and farmer bodies' flags, were playing Punjabi songs of victory while the frequent chants of 'Bole So Nihal, Sat Sri Akal' rent the air.
+Tractors, decorated with flowers and colourful lights and sporting the national flag and farmer bodies' flags, were playing Punjabi victory and patriotic songs while frequent chants of 'Bole So Nihal, Sat Sri Akal' rend the air.

 Tractor trolleys were carrying cots, mattresses, utensils and other belongings that the farmers had carried with them during the agitation.